Yihe-Harry/DSA3101-Group-Project/GrpB_models/b4_cost_effectiveness/README.md

 ### Step 4: Predicting ROI Metrics
 To evaluate cost-effectiveness, additional models are used to predict ROI metrics such as return on ad spend, customer acquisition cost and cost per successful response.
-These predictions help quantify the financial impact of marketing efforts before optimisation, ensuring that marketing strategies align with business objectives.
+These predictions help quantify the financial impact of marketing efforts before optimisation, ensuring that marketing strategies align with bank marketing objectives.

 **Justification for the Chosen Approach**